Union Township, Auglaize County, Ohio: Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

 Public services

 The Wapakoneta City School District encompasses a large part of the township, with the eastern third served by the Waynesfield-Goshen Local School District.

-The most of the township is served by the Wapakoneta (45895) post office, with the eastern third served by the Waynesfield (45896) post office.
+Most of the township is served by the Wapakoneta (45895) post office, with the eastern third served by the Waynesfield (45896) post office.
 Uniopolis (45888) and Saint Johns (45884) maintain post offices.